-The tables below summarize the contractual maturity profile of the Bank's assets and liabilities as of December 31, 2014 and 2013.
-The contractual maturities of assets and liabilities have been determined on the basis of the remaining period at the consolidated statement of financial position date to the contractual maturity date, and do not take into account the effective maturities as indicated by the Bank's deposit retention history.
-The amounts disclosed in the tables are the contractual undiscounted cash flows, whereas the bank manages the inherent liquidity risk based on expected undiscounted cash inflows for both contractual and non-contractual positions.
+The tables below summarize the contractual maturity profile of the Group's assets, liabilities, and shareholders' equity as of December 31, 2015 and 2014.
+The contractual maturities of assets and liabilities have been determined on the basis of the remaining period at the consolidated statement of financial position date to the contractual maturity date, and do not take into account the effective maturities as indicated by the Group's deposit retention history.
+The amounts disclosed for derivatives, and commitments and contingencies are not indicative of future payment obligations.